oluwex/dj-assessments/mid level/Notes app.md

 - Share note by link.
     - Link can be set with permissions e.g view only or view and edit.
     - Can set passcode for links.
 Passcode will be required for whoever tries to access a passcoded link.

+## Submission
+- Deploy your solution to a cloud provider.
+- Share the url on submission